br0ast/simulationontology/development/1/Formal CQ.md

 ## CQ1.3

-Retrieve all the simulations in which `odin` is present as either a simulacrum or a reality counterpart.
+What are the simulations in which `odin` participates as either the simulacrum or reality counterpart?

 ```SPARQL
 PREFIX ex: <https://example.org/>